- Apr 20, 2015

 Hello everyone!
 I am coming to you all from the ( currently hotter than the pits of hades) Nw corner of Ga.
 I currently have a handful of chicks, ducklings, and more recently keets who are brooding in a modified chainlink dog run.
-Everything has been going very smoothly with this set up so far.
+Every thing has been going very smoothly with this set up so far.
 I introduced the tree or so week old keets to the group on Monday.
 Everything seemed to be going great until I noticed that my guinea keets started dropping.
 And not just dying but dying and all but the wings head and legs disappearing ( all the bits that were left behind remained inside the enclosure).
-At first, I blamed the chicks who resided with the keets, but watching them throughout the day there is honestly no sign of aggression towards the keets at all.
+At first I blamed the chicks who resided with the keets, but watching them throughout the day there is honestly no sign of aggression towards the keets at all.
 Rather they seem indifferent to them.
 So anyway I am getting off track here.
 I went out to make sure that everything was going ok with them after dark tonight and to count the guineas. ( Mind you my remaining keets were eating and drinking and just doing their normal guinea thing all day long today!) and low and behold I find one missing so I start looking around the enclosure and find the missing keet being completely devoured by RED FIRE ANTS!!!
 I look around my feet and notice there are a good amount of ants everywhere.
 These ants don't seem to be a problem during the day as much as they are at night when the air is cooler ( we have been having 100 degree days for several days now)!
 Now here is my question for you all!
 HOW ON EARTH DO I SAFELY REMOVE THE ANTS FROM MY COOP AND KEEP THEM GONE!?
 I can't keep having them eating my babies!
 That is a horrible way to go and I refuse to let it happen again to any of my birds if I can help it.
 I have been scouring the internet for ant baits that are safe for use around poultry but have not turned up with much!
 How do you all solve this problem and have you ever lost chicks or keets to these little demons?
 Please help!
-Ps I do have this posted in the coop maintenance forum as well.
-TIA for any help you all can offer!